 Two Wheeler Insurance:

 Buying a two-wheeler insurance for a used two-wheeler can be a little tricky as the Insured Declared Value for the same may not be much.
 You can get your used two-wheeler insured based on the bike model, age of the vehicle, and other factors.
 A basic third-party bike insurance is mandated by the law.
 However, it is better to go for a comprehensive insurance policy as it provides you a greater scope of protection.
-There are multiple third-party websites where you can compare the benefits that different motorcycle insurance policies offer as well as the difference in premium to be paid.
+There are multiple third-party websites where you can compare the benefits that different offer as well as the difference in premium to be paid.

 Determine Where To Buy The Vehicle From